Transvolve/MedAI_Flow_DevSecOps/README.md

-# Just added thsi comments for testing.
-Can be deleted if found

 **MedAI_Flow_DevSecOps — Secure Medical AI DevSecOps Platform:**
 This repository demonstrates a secure, automated, and standards-compliant CI/CD pipeline for medical imaging AI software.
 It integrates FastAPI, Azure Cloud (AKS + ACR), and GitHub Actions to showcase a production-grade, audit-ready DevSecOps workflow aligned with IEC 62304, ISO 13485, ISO 14971, ISO 27001, and FDA 21 CFR 820.